xitation/nightscout-autotune/README.md

 ## Description
 A small nodejs library that uses the oref0 reference implementation to run autotune on a Nightscout instance.
 It can be run as either a nodejs application or a Docker container.

+The Docker container now supports running autotune on a configurable schedule using cron, while maintaining full backward compatibility with one-shot execution.

 ## Getting started
 If you want to use the dockerized version of this app, just pull `houthacker42/wearenotwaiting/nightscout-autotune`, after you have ensured that the required dependencies have been installed.

+Or use one of the example docker-compose files found in the docker-compose directory.

 ### Dependencies
 #### Dockerized app